raymondmars/raymondmars/README.md

 ### Hi there 👋

+#### I am currently living in China, but I am looking for job opportunities abroad.
+#### If your company is hiring and can provide a work visa, please contact me.
+Thank you.

 - 🔭 I’m currently working on how to become richer and go to mars, You know why 😎 🤑.
 - 🌱 I’m currently learning C++, may fall by the wayside.
 - 🥷🏻 I’m looking to collaborate with every funny folk.